Migrate from Traefik Proxy on Docker

 This approach keeps your Docker commands cleaner and centralizes configuration in a single file.

 Traefik Hub API Gateway is FIPS 140-2 compliant.
-You can use the dedicated image with the tag v3-fips
+You can use the dedicated image with the tag v3-fips.

 More information in the dedicated installation guide